Diagnosing chaos in a periodically driven Ising model with a ramping field via out-of-time-order correlation saturation: Appendix: OTOCs using SBOs and Pauli observables with -direction alignment in Floquet system with periodic field

-We calculate NNSD for both integrable and nonintegrable periodic quenched field Floquet systems with a period of $\tau=\pi/4$.
+We calculate LSS for both integrable and nonintegrable time-dependent spin systems by fixing a period of $\tau=\pi/4$.
 The integrable realm presents us with a consistent observation: Poisson-type behavior in spectral statistics across all numbers of kicks.
 This consistent pattern reflects an integrable characteristic of the system throughout the time evolution of the system [Fig.~\ref{periodic_NNSD}($a-f$)].
 However, the nonintegrable domain displays a different picture.
 Initially, the spectral statistics mimic Poisson-type behavior for a certain number of initial kicks.
 This behavior speaks to the presence of localized modes and partial regularity in the evolution of the system.
 However, after a distinct number of kicks, a shift occurs to Wigner-Dyson-type behavior, signifying the emergence of chaotic and globally randomized dynamics [Fig.~\ref{periodic_NNSD}($g-l$)].
 This transition indicates that the system undergoes a transition to chaos after a certain number of kicks.
-Contrary to the behavior observed in the linear quenched field Floquet system, in the periodic quenched field Floquet system, the system displays a different pattern in the NNSD.
-In the linear quenched field case, the system transitions to Wigner-Dyson behavior in the early stages of the evolution, occurring after just a few kicks.
+Contrary to the behavior observed in the spin system with a linear field, the system displays a different pattern in the LSS in the spin system with a periodic field.
+In the linear field case, the system transitions to Wigner-Dyson behavior in the early stages of the evolution, occurring after just a few kicks.
 This is because the longitudinal field is fixed, while the transverse field starts with an initial small value $h_{x0}$.
 This setup initiates a competition between the longitudinal and transverse fields in the initial time regimes.
-In contrast, with a periodic quenched field, the system shows Wigner-Dyson behavior after some additional kicks.
+In contrast, with a periodic field, the system shows Wigner-Dyson behavior after some additional kicks.
 Here, the longitudinal field starts from zero, and the transverse field starts from a high value of $h_x=4$.
 Initially, the transverse field dominates over the longitudinal field.
 However, as time progresses, the transverse field decreases due to its cosine form, while the longitudinal field increases due to its sine form.
-After some kicks, the effect of the longitudinal field becomes significant in determining the NNSD.
+After some kicks, the effect of the longitudinal field becomes significant.